Create training samples

 This is a town on the main island of Tongatapu with a coconut plantation.

-- Click the grid box directly over Kolovai and select Kolovai UAV4R Subset (OSM-Fit) by Cristiano Giovando.
+- If necessary, zoom out until you see the label for Kolovai on the map.
+Click the grid box directly over Kolovai and click Kolovai UAV4R Subset (OSM-Fit) by Cristiano Giovando.

 - Click the download button to download the raw .tif file.
 Save the image to a location of your choice.